Payroll & Billing in Time Processing

 Start day and Next day in Time Processing in Schedule Xpress

-The majority of clients will use Shift Start Date, but it's important to have your settings exactly how you'd like before making adjustments in the Time Processing module.
+The majority of clients will use Shift start day, but it's important to have your settings exactly how you'd like before making adjustments in Time Processing.

 Adjusting rates with reason codes (Payroll or Billing override reason)